rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 - BLE 6.0 Channel Sounding support in relay nodes
 - Distance-based positioning algorithms
 - Zone definition and geofencing in Location Cloud
+- Reference node design with integrated fiducial markers
+- Vehicle camera interface specification
 - Expanded pilot: warehouse + fleet integration

+### Phase 3: Visual-Inertial Integration (Q3-Q4 2026)
+- P1 Positioning Engine indoor aiding sources (camera, BLE CS)
+- INS aiding algorithms for forklift and drone platforms
+- Multi-camera vehicle configurations
+- Real-time mesh refinement from vehicle observations
+- WiFi HaLow infrastructure node product

-### Phase 3: General Availability (Q4 2026)
+### Phase 4: General Availability (Q1 2027)
-- P1-certified relay node and beacon products
+- P1-certified relay node, reference node, and beacon products
 - Partner ecosystem for deployment services
 - Full documentation and developer resources
-- Enterprise pricing and support tiers
+- Location as a Service pricing and support tiers

 ---

 ## 9. Conclusion

 Point One Navigation has stated its ambition clearly: ubiquitous location, indoors and all domains.
-The hybrid BLE-Thread architecture proposed here provides a practical, near-term path to that goal while generating new revenue from asset tracking.
+The hybrid BLE-Thread-WiFi HaLow architecture proposed here provides a practical, near-term path to that goal while generating new revenue from Location as a Service.

 The key insight is that P1 already has the hard parts solved: